csgohacks/master-guide/legit-+-hvh-features-cheat-software/neverlose/menu-introduction.md

 If you would like to search for specific feature, you can click on the "search" button on the top right.

 ## Legitbot

 ![](https://i.imgur.com/JVV5vfz.png)

+### Main

+General settings for legitbot.

+* Enable legitbot: Toggles on/off the legit bot

+* Activation: Determines when to activate the legitbot:
+  * Hotkey: When pressed on the defined hotkey, it will activate the legitbot
+  * Always: Always enable the legitbot

+* Hotkey: Here you can set which key would activate when you choose "Hotkey" in activation.

+* Disable aimbot if: Force the cheat to diable aimbot when specific conditions are matched:
+  * TODO

+* Backtracking: Allows you to hit the player in their previous X ms postion.

+* Draw fov: Draws the aimbot FOV on your screen.
+The aimbot FOV means the aimbot will shoot players within the FOV circle.

+* Autopistol: Automatically fires your pistol to the enemy inside the fov.

+### Fitst bullet

+Settings for how the first bullet should behaviour.

+* FOV: The field-of-view that the aimbot would see on the first bullet.

+* Smooth: How "smooth" the aimbot should drag the crosshair to the target enemy player.
+The higher the smoooth value, the slower the aimbot dragging the crosshair.

+### Other bullets

+Settings for how other bullets should behaviour after the first shot.

+* Use first bullet settings: Copys the settings for FOV and smoothing you set in "First bullet".

+* FOV: The field-of-view that the aimbot would see on the first bullet.

+* Smooth: How "smooth" the aimbot should drag the crosshair to the target enemy player.
+The higher the smoooth value, the slower the aimbot dragging the crosshair.

+### Recoil control

+Settings on Recoil control system (RCS)

+* Enable RCS: Enable the Recoil control system, so that the cheat will helps your to control the recoil of the gun, thus allowing more accurate shots.

+* Standalone RCS: The movement of RCS will not be affected by the aimbot.
+Generally aimbot and RCS are tied together, so that you could land your shots on enemy players more accurately.
+However this might cause trouble sometimes.

+* Pitch: Overrides the default value for pitch when shooting.

+* Yaw: Overrides the default value for yaw when shooting.

+### Delay

+Settings on the delay regarding the aimbot.
+The higher the value on both settings, the longer time it takes.

+* After kill: How many microseconds to re-activate the aimbot after killing one enemy.

+* First bullet delay: How many microseconds to re-activate the aimbot after the first shot was fired.

+### Autofire

+As known as "Triggerbot" in other cheats.

+* Enabled: Enable autofire feature

+* Hitchance: Determine the percentage condition that the cheat should open fire.
+The hight the value, the more accurate your shot and doing vice versa will makes your shot less accurate.
+However setting too high will cause the cheat too late to open fire.

+### Autowall

+Allowing the legitbot to shoot through walls that legit players would shoot.

+* Enabled: Enable autowall feature.

+* Minium damage: Determine the damage condition that the cheat should do autowall firing.
+The hight the value, the more high damager your shot will goes to the enemy player and doing vice versa will makes your shot less damage to the enemy.
+However setting too high might cause the cheat not to do so.

 ## Ragebot

 ![](https://i.imgur.com/VlK4oxY.png)

 ## Anti Aim